smartdevicelink/sdl_evolution/proposals/0235-sdl-js-library.md

 **3. Transport layer**

 The first release should come with a base/abstract definition of the transport layer.
-Based on this definition a TCP socket client transport and a WebSocket Server transport described in [Cloud App Transport Adapter](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0158-cloud-app-transport-adapter.md) should be implemented with this proposal.
+Based on this definition a WebSocket Server transport described in [Cloud App Transport Adapter](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0158-cloud-app-transport-adapter.md) should be implemented with this proposal.
+Additionally a TCP socket client transport should be implemented for development purposes.
+Both transports should be implemented for Node.js runtime.

 #### Manager layer

 The first managers that should be introduced in future proposals should be a lifecycle manager and the file manager.
 Other managers (screen manager etc.) should be added in future releases.

 This proposal does not include a manager layer.
 Managers will be introduced via new proposals.

-### Development in TypeScript

-The development of this library should not be done in pure JavaScript but in TypeScript.
-The reason is that TypeScript allows use of data types, classes and other useful development features.
-This will reduce complexity and risk of issues during development.
-With TypeScript the maintenance of the library will be much easier compared to pure JavaScript.

-TypeScript will still allow JavaScript support.
-Whenever a new release version is planned, the TypeScript code can be transcompiled to JavaScript.
-This [TypeScript Playground](https://www.typescriptlang.org/play/index.html) from typescriptlang.org shows how easy TypeScript can be transcompiled into JavaScript.
-The export can also provide a [JavaScript Source Map](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for Lint and auto complete when developing JavaScript applications e.g. in VS code.

 ### Promise based development